True Crime in the Great Outdoors

 Brooks' mother, Maria Ramirez, believes her son was targeted for his race.
 "I'm Mexican, and his father is Black," Ramirez told NBC Dateline in June.
 "So he's mixed.
 They didn't just target one race.
 Or kill one race.
 They killed two.
 He was targeted because of the color of his skin."

 One of the biggest remaining mysteries is how long Brooks’ body was left at the creek.
 An entomologist looked at the photos of Alonzo’s clothing, and there were maggots on that clothing.
 She said those maggots often can tell a story of how long that body had been exposed.
-There are rumours that Brooks was hidden in a freezer for the month he was missing and then placed in the creek just before he was found.
+There was some speculation that Brooks was hidden in a freezer for the month he was missing and then placed in the creek just before he was found.

 Was Justin somehow involved?
 It seems suspicious that he stayed at the party briefly and then conveniently “got lost”.
 Were the friends somehow implicated?